AnonymousHobbit/Fullstackopen_osa3/README.md

-# Fullstackopen part 3 mongodb backend server
+# FullStackOpen PART 3
+This is the repository for the whole exercise "Puhelinluettelo" including backend and production build of frontend